Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: Tunneling and Field-Ionization time delay

+Furthermore, we show in the figures our calculated result of the NITDSE, see sec. \ref{sec:apdx} and \cite{IAIvanov:2014}, for $Z_{eff}=1.6875, 1.344$ in Fig. \ref{Hofdata2} and also for $Z_{eff}=1.0$ in Fig. \ref{Hofdata3}.
+As seen in the figures, NITDSE is in an excellent agreement with our $\tau_{dion}$ result and confirms our model.

+Looking back to the NITDSE result of Ref. \cite{IAIvanov:2014}, one finds that the NITDSE was compared to experimental data of Boge et al. \cite{Boge:2013} using a nonadiabatic calibration, see further below sec. \ref{sec:cr}.
+The data of Boge et al. \cite{Boge:2013} (below Fig. \ref{Hofdata7}) differs slightly (a bit higher) from the data of Hofmann et a.l \cite{Hofmann:2019}, so that the NITDSE result of Ivanov et al. \cite{IAIvanov:2014} was not close to the experimental data of Boge et al. as it is the case in Fig. \ref{Hofdata2}, \ref{Hofdata3}, see also the discussion in \cite{Kullie:2018}.
+Finally, the good agreement between these results, our result, the NITDSE, and the recent experimental data of Hofmann et al., shows that our point of view offers a reasonable explanation of the issue.

-Using $Z_{eff}=1.0$ is unrealistic especially for field strengths in the region near $F_a$.
-The curve with $Z_{eff}=1.0$ is plotted in fig \ref{Hofdata3} (inset, upper curve).
-It matches some of the experimental points for $F<0.03$.
-It is expected to better fit an experimental result with small field strengths $F<0.02$, where no experimental result is available.
-Also note that despite the importance of the FPI result \cite{Landsman:2014II} (see \cite{Landsman:2015}, \cite{Kullie:2015}9, it does not fit well with the experimental data, in particular the trend is not satisfactory.
-In contrast to the flat behavior for larger field strengths (especially close to $F_a$), for smaller field strengths $F\le 0.02$ the curves get very steep with a large slope, see fig \ref{Hofdata3}.
-We even think that the (ionization) time delay $\tau_{sym}$ given in eqs \ref{dion}, \ref{Tsym} is valid for small field strengths.
-The good agreement of our result with the experimental data as shown in figs \ref{Hofdata2}, \ref{Hofdata3} indicates that the main behavior of the time delay is determined by the $\sim\frac{1}{F}$ dependence, which is similar to the classical behavior or the Keldysh time (eq \ref{gamK}) \cite{Kullie:2016}.
+Most likely $Z_{eff}=1.0$ fits better for small field strengths, although no experimental result is available, compare Fig. \ref{Hofdata3} (inset, upper curve).
+The fact that $Z_{eff}=1.0, 1.344$ becomes closer to the curves of $Z_{eff}=1.6875$ towards $F_a$ region is because $Z_{eff}$ has a lower weight in the product $(Z_{eff} F)$ for larger $F$ values, but one can easily see that the slope of $Z_{eff}=1.0$ curve does not match to the experimental values in the region $F=0.2-0.5$.
+Also note that despite the importance of the FPI result \cite{Landsman:2014II} (see \cite{Landsman:2015}, \cite{Kullie:2015}), it does not fit well with the experimental data, in particular the trend is not satisfactory.
+In contrast to the flat behavior for larger field strengths, for smaller field strengths $F\le 0.02$ the T-time becomes very steep with a large slope, see Fig. \ref{Hofdata3}.
+One might even think that the (ionization) time delay $\tau_{dion} \, (\tau_{sym})$ of eq \ref{dion} (eq \ref{Tsym}) is valid for small field strengths.

+The good agreement of our result with the experimental data as shown in figs \ref{Hofdata2}, \ref{Hofdata3} indicates that the main behavior of the time delay is determined by the $\sim\frac{1}{F}$ dependence, which is similar to the classical behavior or the Keldysh time eq \ref{gamK} \cite{Kullie:2016}.
+One also notices that both scale similarly with the ionization potential, Keldysh time $\tau_K\sim \sqrt{2I_p}$ and our time delay $\tau_{dion}\sim \frac{I_p}{Z_{eff}}\sim \sqrt{2I_p}$.
+Apparently, $\tau_K$ is a classical quantity, while our time delay is the corresponding quantum mechanical quantity.